coop-intelligence/eccv2024/_schedule/session_03_invitied_talk_6.md

 ---
 # Determines which item appears first on the schedule (lowest number (0) appears first)
-sequence_id: 9
+sequence_id: 10

 # Speaker name
-speaker: /
+speaker: Fredrico Tombari, Google

 # Title of the event
-title: "Rethinking the Role of Infrastructure in Collaborative Perception (Oral Talk 3)"
+title: "TBD (Invited Talk 6)"

 # Time of the event
-time: 17:30 - 17:40
+time: 17:15 - 17:40
 ---